Building Blocks of Learning

 Algebra: Sorting, classifying, patterns

-Our Math Specialist Teacher tracks the math topics the children experience during Math Games, Number-of-the-Day activities, and Math Skills Class.
-If a math strand hasn’t had much exposure she looks for games and activities to fill in the gap.
+Our Math Specialist tracks the math topics the children experience during Math Games, Number-of-the-Day activities, and Math Skills Class.
+If a math strand hasn’t had much exposure, the teacher looks for games and activities to fill in the gap.

-We conduct quick assessments to ensure our children are gaining the math skills and knowledge they will need for advanced kindergarten classes.
-In the spring, when we know where our children will move on to kindergarten (different schools want different levels of worksheet mastery) we move our pre-K kids into school-readiness math, such as using symbols, learning how to complete a worksheet, and copying a simple math problem from the whiteboard.
+We conduct informal assessments to ensure our children are gaining the math skills and knowledge they will need for advanced kindergarten classes.
+In the spring, when we know where our children will move on to kindergarten, we move our pre-K kids into school-readiness math, such as using symbols, learning how to complete a worksheet, and copying a simple math problem from the whiteboard.